Simple Definition of inept

-: lacking sense or reason : foolish
+: lacking skill or ability

-Examples of INEPT
+Examples of inept

 Not only does the post have a narrow mandate, covering such sexy subjects as nuclear waste and solar energy, but the secretary presides over the most inept bureaucrats in the land. —Franklin Foer, New Republic, 3 July 2000

 The real hackers have an understanding of technology at a basic level. … The rest are talentless poseurs and hangers-on, either completely inept or basic criminals. —Bruce Schneier, Secrets & Lies, 2000

 To Cornelius, the White House travel office must have seemed—as it would have to any of the others who had served on the tight ship of the campaign's travel operation—an appallingly inept … operation. —Peter J. Boyer, New Yorker, 15 Apr.
 1996

-Origin of INEPT
+Origin of inept

 First Known Use: 1542

-Seen & Heard
+Seen and Heard